 The ability to swallow — or to eat and drink what you enjoy most without choking or coughing — is something that many of us take for granted.
 And most people never think about how they eat or drink until they experience dysphagia, or trouble swallowing.

-Many people also believe that if their ability to swallow is compromised because of a cancer diagnosis or its treatment, it will simply get better after treatment is finished.
+Cancers in the mouth, throat or esophagus can make it difficult to swallow.
+If the ability to swallow is compromised because of a cancer diagnosis or its treatment, it can get better after treatment is finished.
 Unfortunately, that is not always the case.

 Here are answers to some of the questions I hear most often from patients with dysphagia — and what doctors at MD Anderson are doing to prevent and treat it.

 What is dysphagia and why do I have it?